dave-vazquez/hacker-news/README.md

    Since `storyIds.map` iterates synchronously over each story id, the result is a quick, burst of requests, all resolving at nearly the same time where otherwise the visitor would be waiting for one request to finish before the next could start.
 The resulting effect is a brief interval between fetching of data and the rendering of content to the page.

    In the case where any one or more promises reject, `Promise.all` will itself reject leaving us with nothing to pass to `StoryFeed`.
-Since the Hacker News API doesn't actually return `400`'s or the like (always `200`'s with `null` as the data) we'll have to resort to a hacky approach where we pass an replacement object, `{error: true}` to the `Story` component so it can render an error message.
+Since the Hacker News API doesn't actually return `400` errors or the like (always `200`'s with `null` as the data) we'll have to resort to a hacky approach where we pass an replacement object, `{error: true}` to the `Story` component so it can render an error message.
 We could also just return `null` but I prefer to make it explicit in the code that an error occurred.

    ***